eubr-atmosphere/clues-probe/README.md

 ## Usage

-Before starting probe, you will need to configure the properties value in the configuration file.
-The monitor endpoint should be specified.
+Before starting probe, you will need to configure the properties value in the configuration file 'conf.py'.
+The monitor endpoint should be specified and also the clues endpoint.

 Also, you should build the `docker` image that will be used by the probe.
 You should do that by running the following commands on the Kubernetes Worker node: